MoAKgit/Transfer-learning-for-image-segmentation/README.md

 6. DeepLabV3Plus
 ## List of the backbone models:
 1. resnet34 trained on ImageNet
-2. resnet50 trained on ImageNet
-3. resnet101 trained on ImageNet
 4. Segformer trained on ADE20k

 ## List of the datasets are used for Finetuning: